TITLE 89: SOCIAL SERVICES

 are provided throughout the year; and

-are provided to the maximum extent appropriate in natural environments, including the home and community settings that are natural or normal for the child's age peers who have no disability.
+are provided to the maximum extent appropriate in natural environments, including settings that are natural or typical for a same-age infant or toddler without a disability and may include home or community settings.

 "Early Intervention Services System" or "System" means the system of service delivery described in this Part that implements Part C of IDEA in Illinois and the Illinois Early Intervention Services System Act.

-"Eligible children" or "eligible child" means infants and toddlers under 36 months of age with any of the following conditions:
+"Eligible children" or "eligible child" means infants and toddlers under 36 months of age or children engaged with Extended Services with any of the following conditions:

 Developmental delay;

-A physical or mental condition that typically results in developmental delay; or
+A physical or mental condition that has a high probability of resulting in a developmental delay; or

-At risk of having substantial developmental delays, according to informed clinical judgment.
+At risk of having substantial developmental delays, according to informed clinical opinion.

-"Developmental delay" means a Department determined eligible level of delay (30% and above) in one or more of the following areas of childhood development: cognitive; physical, including vision and hearing; language, speech and communication; social-emotional; or adaptive self-help skills, as measured by Department approved diagnostic instruments and standard procedures or as confirmed through informed clinical judgment of qualified staff based upon multidisciplinary evaluation and assessment if the child is unable to be appropriately and accurately tested by the standardized measures available.
+"Developmental delay" means a Department determined eligible level of delay (30% and above) in one or more of the following areas of childhood development: cognitive; physical; communication; social or emotional; or adaptive, as measured by Department approved diagnostic instruments and standard procedures or as confirmed through informed clinical opinion of qualified staff based upon multidisciplinary evaluation and assessment if the child is unable to be appropriately and accurately tested by the standardized measures available.

-"Physical or mental condition that typically results in developmental delay" means a medical diagnosis (see Appendix E) approved by the Department as an eligible condition or confirmed by a qualified family physician, pediatrician or pediatric sub-specialist as being a condition with a relatively well known expectancy for developmental outcomes within varying ranges of developmental disabilities.
+"Physical or mental condition that has a high probability of resulting in a developmental delay" means a medical diagnosis (see Appendix E) approved by the Department as an eligible condition or confirmed by a qualified family physician, pediatrician or pediatric sub-specialist as being a condition with a relatively well known expectancy for developmental outcomes within varying ranges of developmental disabilities.
 Pediatric subspecialists included are those such as pediatric neurologists, geneticists, pediatric orthopedic surgeons and pediatricians with special interest in disabilities.

 three or more of the following risk factors: